AWS event file configuration tutorial

 For this integration you need:

-Run this script in a terminal and enter the relevant values when prompted.
-You can copy and paste the following code block:
+Run the following AWS configuration shell script in a terminal (you can copy and paste the code block) and then enter the relevant values when prompted.

 #!/bin/bash